 Every tax year the government changes the tax allowances and the tax thresholds at which you move from paying the basic rate of tax into paying the higher rate of tax.
-Below is a guide to how your personal income from your company will taxed in the current tax year - 6 April 2018 to 5 April 2019.
+Below is a guide to how your personal income from your company will be taxed in the current tax year - 6 April 2019 to 5 April 2020.

 2. You have no other income sources.
 If you rent a property out or have income from lots of savings or foreign income then again the below will not be accurate to your specific situation.

 The Personal tax allowance is currently £12,500 which means the first £12,500 of your personal income is tax free.

 The Dividend tax allowance is currently £2,000 which means that the first £2,000 of dividend income once the Personal tax allowance has been used up is also tax free.

 This means you can receive up-to £14,500 of personal income tax free.